 Also known as Brittle Sea Star, Brittle Star, Hairy Leather Coral Brittle Star, Serpent Star, Starfish.

-Found entwined amongst living corals and rubble over coral and rocky reefs.
+Found entwined amongst living corals and rubble, over coral and rocky reefs.
+Long arms covered in soft spikes.

 They feed on detritus and plankton.